hovey/pyschool/README.md

 This is an example of `code smell`, which means the code has sufficent *function* but has weak *form*.
 In this example, the client is forever checking the myriad of different `Animal` descendants.
 As the number of `Animals` increases, clients must modify their code everyhere they used this smelly pattern.

+## Client-Service Decoupling

+Services should expose client functionality through a service API.
+The API will be better when it [avoids verbs](README.md#kill-all-non-crud-verbs-in-apis).
+Services should not expose implementation.

+Clients should code to a service's interface, not implementation.
+This allows the client to be only loosely coupled to the service, which is good.
+Tight coupling is bad.
+Loose coupling allows the client and the service to change over time independent from one another.
+A change to the service that also requires a change to any and all clients who have used the service in the past is an example of [code smell](README.md#code-smell).

 ## Pythonic Patterns

 ### Attributes